Portfolio

 Eye-tracking · Gaussian mixture models · Poisson regression · Behavioral economics

-A novel statistical framework to decode human decision-making using high-frequency eye-tracking data.
-This involved engineering a 3D Gaussian clustering model to classify 'fixations' — brief instants where a subject's eyes pause on information — and used Poisson regression to model transitions between them.
+The aim of this research was to gain insight into how individuals choose between risky decisions by using high-frequency eye-tracking data.
+This involved building a 3D Gaussian clustering model to classify 'fixations' — brief instants where a subject's eyes pause on a piece of information — and used Poisson regression to model the sequence of transitions between each fixation.
 The research provided early empirical evidence against the 'Priority Heuristic' and established the technical methodology used in a 2016 Journal of Behavioral Decision Making publication.

 Read the final paper in the Journal of Behavioral Decision Making.